Zebouski/LFT/README.md

 # LFT - a LFG Addon for Turtle WoW, v0.0.2.2rc

-## NO, this addon will not teleport you and your group inside the dungeon ##

 _Important note: Remove `-master` when extracting into your `interface/addons` folder and fully restart your client after each update !_<BR><BR><Br>

+#### What it does NOT do ####
+This addon will not teleport you and your group inside the dungeon.

 ## Public Test Stage ##
 This version is for testing purposes.
 If you encounter any lua errors or other addon problems please take a screenshot and send it to me (Xerron/Er) on Discord with a short explanation of what you were doing when you encountered the problem.

 ## Features ##
+Todo: option to choose: fresh groups only / any groups

 #### Minimap Button ####
 Brings up the main addon frame, allowing you to Look for a gorup or Look for more.<Br>